 Both Moneydance and Mint.com have the ability for users to budget within their apps, so it's a tie with this functionality.

-When it comes to support for bill paying, both services offer this feature.
+When it comes to bill paying unfortunately neither Moneydance or Mint.com offer this functionality.

 Personal Finance Software